stanleyndonj/UpSkillr/README.md

 With UpSkillr, we empower individuals to exchange their expertise without needing money.
 Users can list the skills they can teach, the skills they want to learn, and find like-minded people to trade knowledge.

-- Free Learning: Learn anything without spending a dime—just trade what you know.
+- Free Learning: Learn anything without spending a dime,just trade what you know.
 - Skill Sharing: Everyone has something to offer.
 Whether it's professional or personal, UpSkillr is for anyone.
 - Building a Community: This isn’t just about learning.
 It’s about fostering a community of learners and teachers who help each other grow.